Alumnus Robert Durst is on trial for murder - The Brown and White

 With both an HBO documentary series and movie based on his life, Durst might hold a high rank as one of Lehigh’s most infamous alumni.

-Durst is accused of shooting his longtime best friend Susan Berman in the back of the head at her California home.
+Durst was accused of shooting his longtime best friend Susan Berman in the back of the head at her California home.

+After seven and a half hours of deliberation, Robert Durst has been convicted of first-degree murder.

+The jury found that Durst intentionally shot his late confidant, Susan Berman, due to her knowledge of his connection to a criminal disappearance of his first wife.

 It is thought that Durst allegedly killed Berman over information she knew about the disappearance of his first wife, Kathleen McCormack Durst, who went missing in 1982.